You are here: Urology Textbook > Surgery (procedures) > Laparoscopic nephrectomy

 Morcellation:

-Kidney morcellation should be discouraged in cases with suspected malignancy.
+Morcellation of the kidney spares the incision for organ retrieval and is used for benign indications.
+Kidney morcellation is discouraged in cases with suspected malignancy.
 For most reported cases with port site metastases, morcellation was used instead of intact organ retrieval.
-Techniques that prevent tumor cell spillage have been described but not prospectively tested.

 Care after Laparoscopic Nephrectomy